-For the purposes of compliance with Disclosure Guidance and Transparency Rules ('DTR') DTR 4.1.5 R (2) and DTR 4.1.8 R, the required content of the 'Management Report' can be found in the Strategic Report and this Directors' Report.
+For the purposes of compliance with Disclosure Guidance and Transparency Rules ("DTR") DTR 4.1.5 R (2) and DTR 4.1.8 R, the required content of the Management Report can be found in the Strategic Report and this Directors' Report.
 The following disclosures required to be included in this Directors' Report have been incorporated by way of reference to other sections of this report and should be read in conjunction with this report:

-- Corporate Governance Statement refer to pages 26 to 29 of this report; - Strategy and relevant future developments refer to the Chairman's Statement on pages 2 and 3, the Manager's Report on pages 4 to 7 of the Strategic Report; and - Financial risk management objectives and policies.
-An analysis of the portfolio along with further information about financial instruments and capital disclosures is provided in note 15 on pages 54 to 57.
+- Corporate Governance Statement refer to pages 30 to 33 of this report; - Strategy and relevant future developments refer to the Chairman's Statement on pages 2 and 3, the Manager's Report on pages 4 to 9; and - Financial risk management objectives and policies.
+An analysis of the portfolio along with further information about financial instruments and capital disclosures is provided in Note 15 on pages 58 to 61.